Esther Simpson

 She was awarded the OBE at Buckingham Palace in 1956 and received honorary degrees from the University of London and the University of Leeds in 1981 and 1989 respectively.

 Esther Simpson, known as Tess to her friends, was best known for being a devoted lobbyist and organiser for the Academic Assistance Council.
-Working closely with scholarly immigrants such as Leo Szilard, she assisted hundreds of refugee academics during and after World War II and enabled them to obtain work positions all over the world.
+Working closely with scholarly immigrants such as Leo Szilard, she assisted hundreds of refugee academics during and after the Second World War and enabled them to obtain work positions all over the world.
 She worked with several organisations to promote the acceptance of refugees under the tensions that arose from the Nazi regime and later other global conflicts.

 Early life

 Esther Simpson, born Esther Sinovitch, was born on 31 July 1903, in Leeds, Yorkshire, to Jewish parents.
 She was the youngest of her four siblings and was raised in a lower-middle-class family.
 Her parents were immigrants from Russia who were very young when they moved to Leeds to escape the pogroms.
 Her father worked in a garment factory.
 She attended the Leeds Girls' Modern School and then the University of Leeds from 1921 to 1925 on a scholarship where she was awarded a first class degree in Modern Languages.
 Simpson was fluent in German and French, in addition to her native English.

 After graduating, she worked in Europe, first as a governess for a wealthy family in Germany and then briefly in Paris.
 In 1928 she accepted a job at the International Fellowship of Reconciliation in Vienna where she worked for a few years until being employed by the World Alliance of the YMCA in Geneva in 1933.
 In July 1933 she accepted a lower paying job in central London offered by the Academic Assistance Council (from 1936 called the Society of Protection of Science and Learning and then Cara, the Council for At-Risk Academics from 2014), as she believed she could make a valuable contribution there.